mohitmverma/Churn-Prediction/README.md

-Average Accuracy for random forest using 1-100 trees , for depths from 4-7.
+/*Average Accuracy for random forest using 1-100 trees , for depths from 4-7.

 ![2](https://user-images.githubusercontent.com/25265862/57981788-09b4cd00-7a5a-11e9-95b3-200e90e35e46.jpg)